-I have recently read an article by Douglas E. Zalesky in SFO.
+I read an article by Douglas E. Zalesky in SFO magazine back in 2006.
+It is a great list of rules traders should read.

 Here I am listing out 25 rules of trading discipline discussed in his article.
-I think it is good to spend couple of minutes everyday to go through the list before start trading.
+I think it is good to spend a couple of minutes every day to go through the list before start trading.

 - The market pays you to be disciplined.